“Trust that little voice in your head that says “wouldn’t it be interesting if….” And then do it.

 - Mt.
 Wrangell is the largest active volcano in the country.

-The landscape of Wrangell – St. Elias National Park and Preserve is some of the grandest I’ve seen anywhere.
+The landscape of Wrangell-St. Elias National Park and Preserve is some of the grandest I’ve seen anywhere.
 And I’ve backpacked through some pretty spectacular country.
-The size of the landscape here is so overwhelming, so magnificent in its wildness; the diversity of the terrains, the ecology and geology of the place is constantly changing, constantly providing us with something new to experience.
+The size of the landscape here is so overwhelming, so magnificent in its wildness; the diversity of the terrains, the ecology, and the geology of the place is constantly changing, constantly providing us with something new to experience.

 Wrangell St. Elias National Park is nearly 6 times larger than Yellowstone National park, at 14 million acres of wild, remote, gorgeous country.
 Established as a National Park in 1980, the area was proclaimed a World Heritage Site in 1979.
 Together with Glacier Bay National Park, Wrangell St. Elias adjoins Tatshenshini-Alsek Provincial Park and Kluane National Park in Canada to form a 24 million acre wilderness, the largest internationally protected area in the world.
 The entire region is part of the World Heritage Site.